 By sheer coincidence, the new station will be on the site of a large set of cargo railway sidings that used to serve the massive power station that occupied a large plot of riverside land now occupied by light industrial and the area’s famous Sunday market.

 One of the advantages of developing the station now is that it’s much easier to build the heavy infrastructure while the area is still lacking too many people living here to complain about the noise.
-It also has to be one of the largest railway construction site I have seen in many years, as most tend to be exceptionally cramped sites crushed in by other buildings.
+It also has to be one of the largest railway construction sites I have seen in many years, as most tend to be exceptionally cramped sites crushed in by other buildings.

 At the moment, they’ve clearly laid out the core structure for the new station, and also the viaduct leading up to the elevated platforms.

-As is often the case with brownfield sites, no matter how much planning is done to check everything is OK, unplanned problems can occur, and this site has come across a lot of utility works, mainly a Thames Water pipe and telecoms cabling that were not on older plans of the area.
+As is often the case with brownfield sites, no matter how much planning is done to check everything is OK, unplanned problems can occur, and this site has come across a lot of utility works, mainly a Thames Water pipe and telecoms cabling that was not on older plans of the area.